benbranyon/featheredquill/wp-content/plugins/wp-express-checkout/readme.txt

 None

 == Changelog ==

+= 2.3.0 =
+- Added a confirmation dialogue option to the order action items.
+- Added an option to refund a transaction from the orders menu of the plugin.
+This will work for the new transactions that you receive after the upgrade.
+- Allow the apostrophe character to be used within the email subject field.
+- Output escaping for the settings menu item's description fields.
+- Fixed the price display formatting (regarding the thousand and decimal separator for some currencies).

+= 2.2.9 =
+* The Shop page shortcode is now wrapped in a div element so it works better with block themes.
+* The URL payment feature: Improved the scroll bar behavior in Google chrome browser.
+* Better output escaping in the "Add Coupons" interface.

+= 2.2.8 =
+* Added a feature to enable "Force Download" option for digital products.
+* Added option to create product categories and apply it to certain products.
+* Added option to create product tags and apply it to some products.
+* Added the following options to sort products in the shop page (sort by latest, sort by title, sort by price).
+* The "button_text" parameter can now be used in the [wp_express_checkout] shortcode to customize the text of the Buy Now button.
+* Fixed tax amount display issue with a subscription type product.
+* Added a separate template file for the "button only" shortcode output.
+* Better thumbnail image fit for product template 1.
+* The shop page has new options to sort the products by title, price, date.
+* Fixed the button preview not working in the settings page.

+= 2.2.7 =
+* Fixed a version tagging issue.

 = 2.2.6 =
 * The shop page will list the products by ID in descending order by default.